Those Men and Women who dedicate their life to our nation’s service.

 And as before, I saw some very fine NCO’s, some very funny ones, and a few more clunkers.
 Some are the basis for the characters in my book The Kansas NCO, and their personalities and activities are explored in that book, in depth.

 The Kansas NCO himself, of course, was a real individual who did run a small black-market operation working out of base supply at the Phu Cat airbase.
 He was one of those individuals who turned confusion and disarray into opportunity.
 There’s been one or two of them in every military unit down through history.
 Later in life, with a career in business, I often thought about The Kansas NCO.
 He was as shrewd and skillful as any upper level manager I ever came across.

 The Kansas NCO’s underling, Charles Prentice was in fact my NCOIC for half of my tour in Vietnam.
 Vodka Charly, as he was known, was a good NCO, with a sense of humor and some serious, but forgivable, human failings.
 He often chided us young troops as “a bunch of damn hippies” but was a good guy who always had our back.
-Vodka Charly is one of those people who appears in my thoughts on a regular basis.
+Vodka Charly is one of those people who appear in my thoughts on a regular basis.

 I would be remiss if I didn’t bring up Tech Sergeant Jones.
 Jones succeeded Vodka Charly as the NCOIC of our detachment at Phu Cat.
 But Jones lacked Vodka Charley’s charm.
 A large man from Georgia, Jones style of leadership was autocratic.
 He looked and acted very much like the cartoon character Foghorn Leghorn, so naturally that’s what we called him.